lotrando/dev-wsl-gentoo/README.md

 # Web develop Gentoo for WSL by Lotrando

-This is complete WSL installation tutorial, how install Gentoo linux for Web Developing with oh-my-zsh and Powerlevel10k theme on Windows.
+Complete WSL installation tutorial, how install Gentoo Linux for Webdevelopers with oh-my-zsh and Powerlevel10k theme on Windows.

+with my configuration files, your terminal might look like this ... 

 <h1 align="center">
   <img src="readme.png" alt="my p10k setting" />
 </h1>

 ## Step 1.
-Enable Microsoft-Windows-Subsystem-Linux and Virtual machines on your Windows 10
+Enable Windows Subsystem Linux and Virtual machines on your Windows

 1. Run powershell.exe on windows 10 as Administrator.